wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/upgrading-agent.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out this use case on how to update an agent remotely with Wazuh.
+  :description: Learn how to upgrade a Wazuh agent remotely using the command line or the RESTful API.

 .. _upgrading-agent: